Chicago shooting at funeral home injures 15 in Auburn Gresham; 'We thought it was a war,' witness says

 Police said 15 people, 10 women and five men, were taken to five different hospitals with gunshot wounds.

-Seven of the women, whose ages range from 21 to 65, were transported to hospital on good condition.
+Seven of the women, whose ages range from 21 to 65, were transported to hospital in good condition.

 Three women, ages 26, 43 and 46, were transported to hospitals in serious condition.